CSMNT RDA Review: A Proper BADASS RDA (Excellent Deck Too!)

 I actually prefer this RDA to the Pulse 24 RDA and the Dead Rabbit RDA.

-For overall flavour and the power, I think it has those two beat.
+For overall flavor and the power, I think it has those two beat.
 Hands down.

 It’s a dream to build on and the airflow is majestic, unlike anything else.